biometricITC/cPP-biometrics/4_Methodology/BS SD.md

 This section specifies test items for face presentation attack.

 #### C.1.2.1 Format of test item
-All test items in following sections are specified using the following common format.
+All test items in C.1.2.2 are specified using the following common format.

 1\) Number